dlemire60/openc2-ap-pf/oc2pf.md

 The rest of the specification is organized as follows:

-The remaining of [Section 1](#1-introduction) includes infomation about the IPR policy, terminology used, and document conventions pertinent to this Actuator profile specification.
+The remaining of [Section 1](#1-introduction) includes information about the terminology used, and document conventions pertinent to this Actuator profile specification.

 [Section 2](#2-openc2-language-binding) (normative) binds this particular profile to Version 1.0 of the OpenC2 Language Specification ([[OpenC2-Lang-v1.0]](#openc2-lang-v10)).
 It enumerates the components of the Language Specification that are meaningful in the context of PF and also defines components that are applicable to this distinct profile.
 In addition, Section 2 defines the Commands (i.e., the Action/Target pairs, arguments, an associated specifiers) that are permitted in the context of PF.